Electrical Engineering

 professors and students at a competition

-Our small class sizes and close-knit relationships you’ll develop with professors means personalized attention from leaders in the electrical and computer engineering fields.
+At Detroit Mercy, small class sizes and close relationships with professors mean you get personalized attention from leaders in Electrical and Computer Engineering.

-The five-year Engineering master’s program is what attracted me to Detroit Mercy.
-The professors are very welcoming and they really care for me as an individual and how well I do.
-The professors are an email or a knock on a door away for assistance whenever the need arises.
+The five-year Engineering master’s program is what drew me to Detroit Mercy.
+The professors are welcoming and genuinely cared about my success.
+They’re always just an email or a knock on the door away when you need help.

 — Anna Rose Periyappurathu '18